mikewillems/dsp/05a-python.md

     print map(lambda word: word[len(word)-1], listEx)
 ```

-Set and dictionary comprehensions:
+Set and dictionary comprehensions similarly construct sets and dictionaries by taking values and key/value doubles, respectively, determined by passed function.

 ```
+def setComp():
+	print {len(x)-1 for x in set(listEx)}

+# Assume that now, we wish to show the last valid index of each word as the value.

+numberedDict = [i:listEx[i] for i in listEx]

+def dictComp():
+	print [word:len(word)-1 for (num, word) in numberedDict]

-# Dictionary comprehensions take an argument for the key # for a particular value and assign it programmatically.
+# More generally, dictionary comprehensions take an argument for the key for a particular value and assign it programmatically.

 diction={x: x**2 for x in range(5,10)}